-Flexible Working the Right to Apply - Model Maternity Leave and Pay Adoption Leave and Pay Paternity/Maternity Support Leave and Pay Part-time Work Policy - Model Job Share Policy - Model
+Flexible Working the Right to Apply - Model Maternity Leave and Pay Adoption Leave and Pay Paternity/Maternity Support Leave and Pay Part-time Work Policy - Model Job Share Policy - Model Probation NNC Legacy version as at 31 May 2014 Flexitime Scheme Religious Observance Policy

-4. POLICY

-The Probation Board seeks to retain experienced and dedicated employees and recognises that at various stages during their working lives personal, domestic and family interests, responsibilities, difficulties and public commitments may require them to take leave.
-It encourages employees to participate in public service, trade union duties and personal development.

-It is, therefore, the policy of the Probation Board to provide paid and unpaid special leave to meet the wide range of needs as set out below.
+4. POLICY empl perse comi Probation Board seeks to retain experienced and dedicated oyees and recognises that at various stages during their working lives onal, domestic and family interests, responsibilities, difficulties and public mitments may require them to take leave.
+It encourages employees to cipate in public service, trade union duties and personal development. therefore, the policy of the Probation Board to provide paid and id special leave to meet the wide range of needs as set out below.
+5. SCOPE policy applies to all employees of the Probation Board who are covered NC arrangements. unde policy provides information on paid and unpaid leave other than leave taken or the terms of annual leave, sickness absence, maternity/maternity ort/adoption and parental leave schemes. accre offici off for Trade Union duties and activities applies to employees who are edited representatives and Health and Safety representatives of the NNC ally recognised trade unions and is covered by statute and other local/national ements for facilities time. off for National Negotiating Council Meetings is covered by Section A7, graph 6. may ses where a longer term break from employment is needed a Career Break be more appropriate in accordance with the Probation Board's Career k/Reinstatement Policy. general rule, part-time employees will receive paid leave pro-rata to the per of hours worked, but in some cases other amounts of leave will be activity the employee should seek to do so.

-5. SCOPE

-This policy applies to all employees of the Probation Board who are covered by NNC arrangements.

-This policy provides information on paid and unpaid leave other than leave taken under the terms of annual leave, sickness absence, maternity/maternity support/adoption and parental leave schemes.

-Time off for Trade Union duties and activities applies to employees who are accredited representatives and Health and Safety representatives of the NNC officially recognised trade unions and is covered by statute and other local/national agreements for facilities time.

-Time off for National Negotiating Council Meetings is covered by Section A7, Paragraph 6.

-In cases where a longer term break from employment is needed a Career Break may be more appropriate in accordance with the Probation Board's Career Break/Reinstatement Policy.

-As a general rule, part-time employees will receive paid leave pro-rata to the number of hours worked, but in some cases other amounts of leave will be necessary.
-For instance, leave to attend a court or tribunal, or fertility treatment, are dependent on the actual requirements of the activity and should be approved in full.
-However, if it is possible to rearrange the working pattern to accommodate the activity the employee should seek to do so.